 - Dice the onion and carrots.
 Cut bacon into small squares, slice kielbasa.

-- Over medium heat, cook bacon and kielbasa until bacon is crisp and kielbasa is browned.
-Remove from pan and drain excess grease.
+- In a heavy bottomed pot over medium heat, cook bacon and kielbasa until bacon is crisp and kielbasa is browned.
+Remove from pot and drain excess grease.

-- In the same pan, cook carrots and onion until onion is translucent and carrots soften.
+- In the same pot, cook carrots and onion until onion is translucent and carrots soften.

-- Add bacon, kielbasa, black-eyed peas and chicken stock and bring to a boil.
+- Add bacon, kielbasa, black-eyed peas and chicken stock to the pot and bring to a boil.
 Reduce heat to simmer and add kale.
 Simmer about 20 minutes until all flavors are melded, or longer if you wish.